Our Scrappage, Recycling and Car Blog

 5. Notes about lights

-Many European countries require headlights to be running at any time the car is – even during the day.
-Carrying a bulb kit – useful to do in any country – is actually a legal requirement in France, along with the equipment you’d need to access the bulbs.
+Many European countries require headlights to be kept on whenever the car is running – even during the day.
+While carrying a spare bulb kit is always a smart idea, it’s actually a legal requirement in France, along with the equipment you’d need to access the bulbs.

 6. Prepare for every eventuality